dcSpark/adalib/README.md

 **Cardano** friendly API

 Adalib implements a `Connector` interface that complies with WalletConnect's standards.
+There are connectors that support both WalletConnect wallets, and browser extension injected wallets.

 It attempts to closely emulate the CIP-30 standard within the connectors.
 A dapp developer can use these connectors to retrieve the enabled CIP-30 API, and benefit from the included typings this library provides.